saidake/interview/docs/Algorithms.md

 ### Array Solution
 Define an array `self.cal` to store inserted elements and `self.cnt` to track the overlap count at each `startTime` index.
  * The value in `self.cnt` at `startTime` represents the total overlap count at that moment.
- * The value in `self.cnt` at `endTime` indicates the number of events covered the current event.
+ * The value in `self.cnt` at `endTime` indicates the number of events that cover the current event.

 Solution:
 1. Insert `endTime`.